Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Results

-The onset of the chaotic phase can also be controlled by tuning the spacing between LZSM resonances through the modulation frequency $\Omega$, as shown in Appendix~\ref{Appendix:Additional_data}.
+The onset of the chaotic phase can also be controlled by tuning the spacing between LZSM resonances through the modulation frequency $\Omega$, as shown in the Supplementary Information.
 For instance, the separated bistable regions of \figref{fig:Duffing}~(b) would start overlapping by decreasing $\Omega$, potentially resulting in a chaotic state.